 This Prospectus relates to a collective investment fund which is not subject to any form of regulation or approval by the Dubai Financial Services Authority ("DFSA").
 This Prospectus is intended for distribution only to persons of a type specified in the DFSA's rules (i.e. "Qualified Investors") and must not, therefore, be delivered to, or relied on by, any other type of person.
 The offering is not intended for, and the Shares are not being offered, distributed, sold, transferred or delivered, directly or indirectly, to, or for the account or benefit of, any person in the Dubai International Financial Centre ("DIFC").
 This Prospectus is not intended for distribution to any person in the DIFC and any such person that receives a copy of this Prospectus should not act or rely on this Prospectus and should ignore the same.
 The DFSA has no responsibility for reviewing or verifying any Prospectus or other documents in connection with this collective investment fund.
-Accordingly, the DFSA has not approved this Prospectus, and has no responsibility for it.
+Accordingly, the DFSA has not approved this Prospectus or any other associated documents nor taken any steps to verify the information set out in this Prospectus, and has no responsibility for it.
 The Shares to which this Prospectus relates may be illiquid and/or subject to restrictions on their resale.
 Prospective purchasers of the Shares offered should conduct their own due diligence on the Shares.
 If you do not understand the contents of this document you should consult an authorised financial adviser.